DHBW-TINF24F/Team5-management-and-docs/PROJECT/CRS.md

 The catalog view shall display all connected repositories together with a visible count of contained product entries.
 This gives immediate feedback on repository content and data availability.
 The product list will implement non-blocking, asynchronous loading mechanisms to ensure that data retrieval never freezes the UI.
 The viewer will display only AAS instances whose AssetKind is “Type”, while those marked “NotApplicable” will be excluded to maintain relevance.
 Sorting and filtering operations will be available through query parameters and on-screen controls, enabling users to organize product data by manufacturer, product designation, or order code.
 Thumbnail images will be loaded on demand for visible items only, reducing unnecessary bandwidth consumption and improving performance on slow connections or devices.

 The product detail view will integrate the external **Nameplate Generator** (as specified on GitHub [here](https://github.com/ttrsf/TINF22F-Team2-Nameplate-Generator)) to allow the creation of standardized digital nameplates directly from an AAS instance, in order to comply with future standards of industry 4.0 environments.
-The digital product passport and it's technical data was defined in the DIN SPEC 91406 and its international further development IEC 61406 as well as the VDE V 0170-100 as pre-standard for the international IEC 63365 standard.
-These standards are respected in the specified Nameplate Generator, which is the reason for its integration in this project.
+The Nameplate Generator integration ensures compliance with relevant DIN and IEC standards for digital product passports.
 Furthermore, it will display structured submodels for Technical Data, Bill of Material (BOM), and Handover Documentation in a consistent and readable format.
 The BOM section will provide interactive links to related AAS entries, thereby supporting the exploration of hierarchical product structures.
 Finally, an additional eShop module will allow actions such as “Add to Cart” and “Show Cart”, preparing the foundation for transactional extensions in later project phases and providing a more consistent and familiar user experience.

-The new system will maintain compatibility with BaSyx runtime environments and existing AAS servers while improving stability and user experience.
+The system remains compatible with BaSyx and existing AAS servers while improving stability and usability.
 It will serve as a demonstrator that bridges the gap between industrial semantics and real-world usability.
-Focus of this project are improvements in usability, performance, and functional completeness in order to appeal to non-technical users.

 ---